Appledude101/Vault/README.md

 The vault will let you deposit your appletokens into the apple master chef to gain rewards.
 It then has a reinvest function that is called whenever someone deposits or withdraws.
 This collects all the rewarded apple tokens and then deposits them into apple master chef compunding the rewards.

-#Redeem Function not working on testnet.
+# Warning: Redeem Function not working on testnet.
 Had forgotten to change redeem function to also reinvest before redeeming.
 The corrected code is posted on github.

 To test deposit/withdrawl/rewards: (Can see transaction history under this wallet [0x7b94ec20B75A4818B252bcd25A3b52c477FEb0c6](https://rinkeby.etherscan.io/address/0x7b94ec20b75a4818b252bcd25a3b52c477feb0c6)).